shaiggon/fix-reaper-paths/README.md

 ## Usage

-To fix the reaper paths run the script
+To fix the file paths in your Reaper projects run the script

 ```
 $ ./fix-reaper-paths.py